nichross/residentialSolarModeling/README.md

 The data files listed above, updated for a Pittsburgh simulation, can be found in data_file section in this repository

-### Execution Terminal Commands
+### Terminal Command
-To execute the program save sim.py and solarModel.py in the working directory and run the following command: python3 sim.py initial_ssa target_ssa time_horizon latitude longitude
+To execute the program save sim.py and solarModel.py in the working directory and run the following command:<br />
+*python3 sim.py initial_ssa target_ssa time_horizon latitude longitude*

-An example of a command for a Pittsburgh simulation is shown below: python3 sim.py 0.005 0.2 6 40.5 -80.233 <br /><br />
+An example of the command for a Pittsburgh simulation is shown below:<br />
+*python3 sim.py 0.005 0.2 6 40.5 -80.233*

 ### Testing Execution